-- Wiki migration.
+Wiki migration.
 Here we have to handle the requirement to move a set of wiki pages at once.
 The easiest way to move multiple wiki pages across the network is probably to re-use an archive format such as the zip format.
 The same approach is taken in the Java world to handle a set of Java class files as a .jar file, which is a zip archive.
-Another popular example of zip file usage is the open office format 16, which stores a set of XML files that together constitute one document. - Wiki archiving.
-Using a zip file with subdirectories for each wiki page has the additional benefit that, if done right, this archive can be extracted and viewed off-line, using a standard browser.
-Hierarchical namespaces can be modeled as subfolders.
+Another popular example of zip file usage is the open office format 18, which stores a set of XML files that together constitute one document.

+Wiki archiving.
+Using a zip file of WIF files has the additional benefit that, if done right, this archive can be extracted and viewed off-line, using a standard browser.